 4. Add the safety valve to the top of the adapter and connect the outlet to the other end.

-If the tank is equipped with a magnesium anode, you can install a CORRO-PROTEC.
+Some fiberglass hot water tanks require anodes to protect certain metal parts in the tank.
+If your tank is equipped with a magnesium anode, you can install a CORRO-PROTEC.

 Yes, it is possible to install CORRO-PROTEC by yourself.
 Download the installation document from the following link.
 You can also find the guide directly in the box of your CORRO-PROTEC.